microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 Alerts are detailed warnings about suspicious activities in a customer's tenant that Microsoft or partner security providers have identified and flagged for action.
 Attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
 The result is alerts from multiple security providers for multiple entities in the tenant.
 Piecing the individual alerts together to gain insight into an attack can be challenging and time-consuming.

 The beta version of the security API offers two types of alerts that aggregate other alerts from security providers and make analyzing attacks and determining responses easier:
 - [Alerts and incidents](#alerts-and-incidents) - the latest generation of alerts in the Microsoft Graph security API.
-They are represented by the [alert](security-alert.md) resource and its collection, [incident](security-incident.md) resource, defined in the `microsoft.graph.security` namespace.
+They're represented by the [alert](security-alert.md) resource and its collection, [incident](security-incident.md) resource, defined in the `microsoft.graph.security` namespace.
 - [Legacy alerts](#legacy-alerts) - the first generation of alerts in the Microsoft Graph security API.
-They are represented by the [alert](alert.md) resource defined in the `microsoft.graph` namespace.
+They're represented by the [alert](alert.md) resource defined in the `microsoft.graph` namespace.

 ### Alerts and incidents